I’ve been helping people find and follow their passion since 2009.

 You can handle whatever life throws at you, but only if you do it in the present moment.
-If you go into your head and worry, you can’t handle that, because the worry is created in your mind.

-You’re always feeling your thinking.
+Remember, you’re always feeling your thinking.

 If you entertain fearful thoughts, you will feel fear.
 It doesn’t mean that the world is scary.
 It means that your thinking is “scary.”